A colostomy is an operation to divert one end of the colon (part of the bowel) through an opening in the tummy.

 - massage your tummy and the area around your stoma

-- take a hot bath for 15-20 minutes (to help relax the muscles in your tummy)
+- take a warm bath for 15 to 20 minutes to help relax your tummy muscles

-However, if there's no improvement within two hours and you've tried these steps, you should immediately contact your GP or stoma nurse for advice, or visit your local Accident and Emergency (A&E) department, because there's a risk your colon could burst (rupture).
+After trying these steps, if there's no improvement within two hours, you should contact your GP or stoma nurse immediately as there's a risk your colon could burst.

-You should also try to avoid foods known to cause blockage problems, such as corn, celery, popcorn, nuts, coleslaw, coconut macaroons, grapefruit, dried fruit, potato skins, apple skins, orange pith, and Chinese vegetables like bamboo shoots and water chestnuts.
+Also, avoid eating foods known to cause blockages, such as corn, celery, popcorn, nuts, coleslaw, coconut macaroons, grapefruit, dried fruit, potato skins, apple skins, orange pith, and Chinese vegetables like bamboo shoots and water chestnuts.

 - skin problems - where the skin around the stoma becomes irritated and sore; your stoma care team will explain how to manage this